lauralall/political-alignment/README.md

-# Political Alignment and values in Estonia
+# Political alignment and values in Estonia
 Authors: Kristina Kivistik, Sadu Maria Jaarman, Laura Lall
 Group: G5
 Motivation and goal of the project: